pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 3. **Charitable Remainder Trust (CRT)**: Charitable giving with income benefits
 4. **Grantor Retained Annuity Trust (GRAT)**: Appreciating asset transfer with minimal gift tax

-Each trust serves a specific purpose in your overall estate planning strategy, working together with The Enterprise Trust to create comprehensive wealth preservation and transfer.
+Each trust serves a specific purpose in your overall estate planning strategy, working together with The Dynasty Trust to create comprehensive wealth preservation and transfer.

 ### Action Items